 1 pm: Silent Drill Platoon, Marine Barracks Washington, D.C.
 The Marine Corps Silent Drill Platoon is a rifle platoon that performs a unique precision drill exhibition.
 This highly disciplined platoon exemplifies the professionalism associated with the United States Marine Corps.
 The Marines execute a series of calculated drill movements and precise handling of their hand-polished, 10-and-one-half pound, M1 Garand rifles with fixed bayonets.
 The routine concludes with a unique rifle inspection sequence demonstrating elaborate rifle spins and tosses.

-6:30–11 pm: Capping off the day will be the 1940s, WWII-era Dinner Dance Gala, a fundraiser to help support veterans assistance programs available through the American Legion and Military Officers Association of America (MOAA), and for military history preservation programs at Dahlgren Heritage Museum.
+6:30–11 pm, Riverboat on the Potomac: Capping off the day will be the 1940s, WWII-era Dinner Dance Gala, a fundraiser to help support veterans assistance programs available through the American Legion and Military Officers Association of America (MOAA), and for military history preservation programs at Dahlgren Heritage Museum.
 Riverboat on the Potomac will be decorated USO-style and includes:

 **USO-style gala fundraiser is a ticketed event.
 Click HERE to order tickets.

-- Meet 95 year-old World War II Navy veteran Junior Morris, who served on the destroyer, USS Braine
+- Meet 93-year-old World War II Navy veteran Oliver Strawn

 - Cheek-to-cheek dancing to a live orchestra featuring the 1940s sounds of Fredericksburg Big Band